maldoinc/wireup/docs/pages/configuration.md

 ## 🏭 Programmatic

-With a programmatic approach, you have full control over how services are created and can keep service definitions devoid of container references if this is important to you.
+With a programmatic approach, you have full control over how services are created and can keep service definitions free of container references if this is important to you.

 This approach results in more code as you will need to write these factories and construct services yourself.